jpgordon00/PlayFabUnityUpdater/README.md

 ## Setup:
 - Add the field 'Versions' as JSON in internal title data.
     - The object name is 'Versions' and is a JSON object containing ananonomyous array.
-    - The newsest version at any time is the version with the largest "id" attribute.
-These should be unique.
+    - The newsest version at any time is the version whose name matches the string defined in 'CurrentVersion' in title data.
+An update is issued ONLY if the current version has a larger "id" attribute than the players current version, or if the player has no version assigned yet.
     - Each version has the following properties:
         - name, a unique string identifier for the version.
         - id, a unique integer identifier where the largest version is the version assigned to players.